keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 Tablet Server or if a Tablet is migrated to another Tablet Server.

-An External Compaction is a Major compaction that occurs outside of a Tablet Server.
-The External Compaction feature is an extension of the Major compaction service in the Tablet Server and is configured as part of the systems’ compaction service configuration.
+An external compaction is a major compaction that occurs outside of a Tablet Server.
+The external compaction feature is an extension of the Major compaction service in the Tablet Server and is configured as part of the systems’ compaction service configuration.
 Thus, it is an optional feature.
-The goal of the External Compaction feature is to overcome some of the drawbacks of the Major compactions that happen inside the Tablet Server.
-Specifically, External
+The goal of the external compaction feature is to overcome some of the drawbacks of the Major compactions that happen inside the Tablet Server.
+Specifically, external
 compactions:

  * Allow Major compactions to continue when the originating TabletServer dies